Fibre Cables – Characteristics, Types and Uses

-Fibre Optic Cable – Let’s have a look at the Characteristics, Types, and Uses
+Fibre Cables – Let’s have a look at the Characteristics, Types, and Uses

 Fibre Optic Cable has become the backbone of today’s networking system.

 They span almost everywhere, connecting local phone systems, and transmit data across long distances.

 These cables have steadily replaced copper wires because of their ability to send signals faster and most securely.

 So what do we need to know about the characteristics, types, and uses of fibre optics?